grafana/agent/docs/sources/flow/reference/components/otelcol.processor.k8sattributes.md

 ## Examples

 ### Basic usage
-In most cases this is enough to get started.
+In most cases, this is enough to get started.
 It'll add these attributes to all telemetry data:

 * `k8s.namespace.name`
 * `k8s.pod.name`
 * `k8s.pod.uid`